tuoomz/btc-transaction-processor/README.md

-# Kraken Crypto/Payments Hiring Test

-At Kraken, we receive thousands of deposits from customers per day.
-This test is designed to test your ability to work with a transaction set that could get returned by a blockchain daemon like bitcoind.
+# Bitcoin transaction processor
 The data we work with in this scenario comes from bitcoind’s rpc call `listsinceblock`.
 A frequently used approach to detect incoming deposits is to periodically call `listsinceblock` and process the returned data.
-This test contains 2 json files that represent the data from 2 separate calls to this endpoint.
-Your task is to write code that processes those files and detects all valid incoming deposits.
+This app contains 2 json files that represent the data from 2 separate calls to this endpoint.
+The script processes those files and detects all valid incoming deposits.

-These instructions do not specify every single detail you should take into consideration.
-This is done on purpose to test your ability to analyze a problem and come up with a reasonable and safe approach.
-Keep in mind that your code will determine how much money each customer will get.
-Thoroughness is one of the most important qualities for this role.

 **Goal**: Process transactions and filter them for valid deposits.